M-Iwan/CARBIDE/README.md

 `` git clone https://github.com/M-Iwan/CARBIDE ``

 ## Installing virtual environments
-The main environment can be installed using: <div>
+The base environment can be installed using: <div>
 `` conda env create -f environment.yml ``
+To install an environment with all required dependencies: <div>
+`` conda env create -f environment-full.yml ``

-and activated using: <div>
+And activated using: <div>
 `` conda activate carbide ``

 ## Optional dependencies